Alabama Department of Archives and History: The building and collections

 The Department of Archives and History was housed in the old Senate cloak room at the Alabama State Capitol after its establishment in 1901.
 It was then moved to the Capitol's new south wing upon its completion in 1906.
-A separate building was first conceived of in 1918 by Thomas McAdory Owen, the first director of the Archives.
+A separate building was first conceived of 1918 by Thomas McAdory Owen, the first director of the Archives.
 However, funding did not become available until the 1930s, when the next director, Marie Bankhead Owen (wife of Thomas), was able to secure the necessary capital from the Works Progress Administration.

-The three-story Neoclassical building was built from 1938–40.
+The three-story Neoclassical building was built from 1938 to 1940.
 An east wing was completed in 1970 and a west one in 2005.
 The west wing added 60000 sqft of new space to the building.
 The original Washington Avenue bronze entrance doors to the building were designed by artist Nathan Glick.
-They depict eight scenes from Alabama history.
+They depict eight scenes from Alabama's history.
 Following many years of wear they were relocated to the Ocllo S. Malone Lobby in the new west wing.
 The first and second floors of the Archives building feature walls clad in white Alabama marble.

 The first floor contains the original Washington Avenue entrance lobby, which features a coffered ceiling with gilt moldings and ceiling medallions.
 Other features of the first floor are the Statuary Hall, the Research Room, several auditoriums, a gift shop, and the Ocllo Malone Lobby.